ILikeThisThing/ILikeThisThing/README.md

 ## Suggestions for Future Features

 - Front end needs a lot of love.
-(Back end, however, is already ready for a lot more functionality.)
+(Back end, however, is relatively complete and ready for new features.)
 - have recommended works only appear once, listing the tags that matched.
 	- current behavior: works are listed once for every matching tag, resulting in multiple listings of the same work.
 - improve sorting of recommendations: